 Conquering Your New Year’s Resolutions

 The New Year is approaching, prompting declarations and New Year’s resolutions from the masses.
 Although many people don’t bother with New Year’s resolutions, most of us promise ourselves – with good intentions – that we will eat healthier, get more exercise or save more money.
 But, unsurprisingly, four out of the five people who make New Year’s resolutions end up breaking them.
-One third of those people won’t even make it to the end of January before slipping back into comfortable habits.
+One-third of those people won’t even make it to the end of January before slipping back into comfortable habits.
 If you are determined to stick to your guns this year, you can tackle your resolutions with these helpful tips.

 1. Create the right resolution – Use the SMART Goal process to help you make your goals Specific, Measurable, Achievable, Relevant, and Time-bound.
 Don’t allow your goals to be vague or unclear.
 If you truly want to accomplish them then you need a clear idea of how success will be measured in the end.
-For example: if you want to save more money this year, set a specific amount you’d like to see in your savings account by the end of 2019.
+For example: if you want to save more money this year, set a specific amount you’d like to see in your savings account by the end of the year.

 2. Make a plan – Since change isn’t immediate, make sure you have a step-by-step process on how to achieve your resolutions.
 If you’re trying to form or break a routine, look at the three ingredients of a habit by Charles Duhigg.
 He describes these as the cue, the routine and the reward.
 For example:

 Reward: I am entertained.

 Way to change the behavior: Instead of checking Instagram, try talking to colleagues or peers around you when you’re bored.
 You can also think of what you’d like to accomplish or do more of – like reading books, working out, or spending time with family.
 Every time you feel that cue, consciously act on whatever you’re trying to accomplish.